Introduction

 recent advances in the area of multilingual computing and digital information

-management.
 Emphasis on current needs

 Multilingual computing and localization of the